mui/material-ui/docs/src/pages/demos/dialogs/dialogs.md

 {{"demo": "pages/demos/dialogs/FormDialog.js"}}

-## Customized dialog
+## Customized dialogs

-If you have been reading the [overrides documentation page](/customization/overrides/) but you are not confident jumping in, here are examples of how you can customize the component.
+If you have read the [overrides documentation page](/customization/overrides/) but you are not confident jumping in, here are some examples of how you can customize the component.

-{{"demo": "pages/demos/dialogs/CustomizedDialog.js"}}
+{{"demo": "pages/demos/dialogs/CustomizedDialogs.js"}}

-⚠️ While the material design specification encourages theming, this example is off the beaten path.

 ## Full-screen dialogs